ampproject/amphtml/contributing/building-a-bento-video-player.md

 We're rendering an iframe that always loads `https://example.com/fantastic`, but we'll specify a dynamic URL later; hence `useMemo()`.
 Likewise, we'll need to define implementations for the communication functions `makeMethodMessage` and `onMessage`.

-You should add allow one more cross-extension import for `VideoIframe`.
+You should list one more allowed cross-extension import for `VideoIframe`.
 Following the previous location on **`dep-check-config.js`**, we add:

 ```diff
   allowlist: [